 Board.
-Its main objective is to unite the company's young employees to ensure their quick and efficient onboarding and to identify and leverage their creative and professional po-
+Its main objective is to unite the company's young employees to ensure their quick and efficient onboarding and to identify and leverage their creative and professional potential.
+The Young Energy Graduates the company under the age of 35.